olichen/ot2_protocol_generator/README.md

 ### Custom Labware

+1. Identify the API Name of the new labware.
+    - To find new labware, check the [opentrons labware library](https://labware.opentrons.com/).
+Make note of the 'API Name'.
+    - To create custom labware, use the [opentrons labware create tool](https://labware.opentrons.com/create/).
+Make note of the 'API Load Name'.
-- To add custom labware to the protocol generator, add it to a a 'labware.ini' file placed in the same folder as the protocol generator executable.
-A [sample 'labware.ini' file](/labware.ini) can be found in the github repository..
+2. Add the API Name to a 'labware.ini' file placed in the same folder as the protocol generator executable.
+A [sample 'labware.ini' file](/labware.ini) can be found in the github repository.
-- To find

 ---